Miłodróż: Etymology

 The name Milodróz comes from the old Polish male name Milodrog.

-Geography

 History

 After the Partition of the Polish–Lithuanian Commonwealth, the district was part of the area annexed by Prussia.

 In October 1939 the Nazi occupation transferred the district to be part of the Zichenau (region) of East Prussia.
 The area was restored to Poland following the conquests of the Red Army.

-In the years 1975–1998, the town was administratively part of the Plock province.
+In 1975–1998, the town was administratively part of the Plock province.